 Ohio State University, a public university established in 1870, enrolls more than 66,000 students and has more than 500,000 living alumni.
 OSU’s first class was taught in 1873, and since then, they have granted nearly 750,000 degrees.
 Online degree programs are offered to students around the world through Ohio State Online.

 Ohio State Online offers one online associate degree, three online bachelor’s degrees, thirteen online master’s degrees, and one online doctorate.
 Online students can choose from a variety of areas of studies, including engineering, education, nursing, and social work.
 Ohio State Online is even open to program suggestions from prospective online students who don’t see an online degree program that interests them.

-Ohio State University is regionally accredited by the North Central Association of Colleges and Schools.
+Ohio State University is regionally accredited by the Higher Learning Commission (HLC).

 3. Ohio Christian University

 Ohio Christian University, established in 1948, is a private university affiliated with the Churches of Christ in Christian Union.
 Over 3,000 students attend the university, with campuses located throughout the state and additional campuses in Georgia.
 The university boasts a very low student to faculty ratio, just 10 to 1.

 Ohio Christian University offers associate, bachelor’s, master and certificate programs online through the College of Adult and Graduate Studies.
 Online associate’s degrees include business and human services.
 Online bachelor’s degree options include nursing and criminal justice.
 Online master’s degree offerings include management and business administration.
 Available certifications include agribusiness and counseling.